Health Alerts: Coronavirus

 The World Health Organization has officially declared a pandemic (worldwide spread of a new disease) for the novel coronavirus, which causes a disease known as COVID-19.

-The immediate risk of being exposed to this virus is still low for most Americans, but as the outbreak expands, that risk will increase.
-Travelers from certain international locations, as well as those living with or caring for persons with COVID-19, are at an elevated risk of exposure.
+As the outbreak expands, the risk of being exposed to COVID-19 will increase.
+Those living with or caring for persons with COVID-19, as well as travelers from certain international locations, are at an elevated risk of exposure.

 Patients with COVID-19 have had mild to severe respiratory illness with symptoms of fever, cough, sore throat and shortness of breath.
 To date, illness in children appears to be milder than in adults.